Skip to main content

 An insurer’s work lives in data, risk, and professional judgment.
 We map the real flow of underwriting, claims management and processing, policy issuance and administration, pricing and actuarial work, document and adjuster-report processing, and policyholder service, not the version in the handbook.
 We document the tribal knowledge of underwriters, adjusters, and actuaries before automating anything, and we draw a clear line between what an AI agent can assist with and what demands human judgment, sensitive medical data, and regulatory responsibility.

-Stage 1 delivers three artifacts: a Process Reality Map of the insurer, an AI Opportunity Score, and an Opportunity Ranking with a Go/No-Go recommendation.
+Stage 1 delivers four artifacts: a Process Reality Map of the insurer, a Definitions Audit that flags where terms like "open claim" or "loss ratio" are calculated differently between underwriting and claims, an AI Opportunity Score, and an Opportunity Ranking with a Go/No-Go recommendation.
 Sometimes the conclusion is that a specific task does not need an AI agent but a classic automation or a process redesign, and that honesty is part of the value.
 With the artifacts in hand, your insurance company decides whether to invest in Stage 2, where design and implementation happen.

-The three phases run during Stage 1, typically 2 months of consulting, education, and training, and can extend with the size and complexity of your insurer.
-Design does not happen here: it belongs to Stage 2, after the Go/No-Go gate.
+AIAD runs during Stage 1, typically 2 months of consulting, education, and training, and can extend with the size and complexity of your insurer.
+It ends in a Solution Blueprint, and a Go/No-Go gate then decides whether Stage 2 builds it.
 In the insurance business, every finding is also weighed against sector regulation (in Costa Rica the regulator is SUGESE), the protection of sensitive medical data and PII, and policyholder privacy.

 1. 01